openxpki/openxpki/doc/reference/configuration/workflows/enroll.rst

 that reuse of keys is not supported, you must generate a new key for each new request.

+As you can not use a TLS server certificate to authenticate as client the workflow supports an approach names "surrogate certifcates" which requires that you create a look-alike self-signed certificate with the proper key usage.
+Have a look at the perldoc of the EvaluateSignerTrust activity for more details.

 Enrollment On Behalf
 ++++++++++++++++++++